If you were going to pick a rifle caliber for a long term SHTF situation, what would that caliber be?

 During the great panic buying of 2013 the 270 Winchester stayed in stock both online and in physical stores.
 Due to it be widely available even during a panic buying scare, the 270 Winchester stays in the my readily available category.
 All this means is that the 270 has had a reputation of being available when other calibers were not.

-30-06 Springfield – Is probably the most versatile round ever developed.
+The 30-06 is probably the most versatile round ever developed.
 One of the major factors that drove the popularity of the 30-06 Springfield was the returning veterans from world war II bought rifles in the caliber they were familiar with.

 Developed 1906 the 30-06 has over the past century proven itself in deer and larger sized game.